tgeek77/usenet_archiver/README.md

 ### Binary Version

 The `bin/usenet_archiver.py` file is a Python script that should be able to run with minimal extra requirements.
-Previously, I had been experimenting with a go appliction but I know Python better.
+Previously, I had been experimenting with a go application but I know Python better.

 ### Basic usage: